stifynsemons/ke-chording/README.md

 # ke-chording
 ## Extend Karabiner-Elements to support chording

+**Note: this document and the software is a work in progress.
+The pieces can be made to work, but the software and docs are not competely in sync yet**

 The ke-chording project generates configuration files for Karabiner-Elements that add chording support to a Mac Keyboard.
 With typical keyboard software, re-mapping for keys is one-for-one.
 You type one key, you get one key.
 Some support modifiers, which give multiple meanings to a key; and it is not uncommon for these to outputs to be words (or other sequences of characters).
 Karabiner-Elements allows a very generic extension to this concept - remapping pairs of keys, or triplets, or larger sequences, into words or phrases or other sequences.

 ke-chording simplifies the configuration by generating the required complex manipuation JSON entries from a simple two-column list of chord and meaning.